Blendify/blender-manual/trunk/blender_docs/manual/render/shader_nodes/shader/transparent.rst

    Transparent BSDF.

-The *Transparent* :abbr:`BSDF (Bidirectional scattering distribution function)` node is used to add transparency without refraction, passing straight through the surface, as if there were no geometry there.
+The *Transparent* :abbr:`BSDF (Bidirectional scattering distribution function)` is used to add transparency without refraction, passing straight through the surface, as if there were no geometry there.
 Useful with alpha maps, for example.
 This shader :ref:`affects light paths somewhat differently <render-cycles-light-paths-transparency>` than other BSDFs.